NessJade96/Object-Oriented-Programming--Team-Profile_generator/README.md

 Commit 5:
 In the index.js file I created functions within the innerHTML to add in the employee cards, depending on what the user inputs.

+Commit 6:
+links to Github and Email work in html :)

 ## Heroicons used:

 ### manager: